jrfnl/clearPHP/rules/no-raw-exceptions.md

 They provide some general semantics for Exceptions and may be used to help libraries understand each other's exception.

-As Exception should be specialized, catching a precise type of exception should be preferred over catching `Exception` : this last one is actually reserved for a catch-all feature.
+Exceptions should be specialized, catching a precise type of exception should be preferred over catching `Exception`: this last one is actually reserved for a catch-all feature.

-It is recommended to extends the Exception and never directly use this class.
+It is recommended to extend the generic Exception and to never directly use this class.

 ## Rule Details